KDZR: History

 On August 13, 2014, Disney put KDZR and 22 other Radio Disney stations up for sale, to focus on digital distribution of the Radio Disney network.

 On September 15, 2015, the Salem Media Group announced it would acquire the last five Radio Disney owned-and-operated stations still available for sale, including KDZR, for $2.225 million.
 KDZR was acquired through Salem Media of Oregon, Inc., for $275,000.
 The Radio Disney format ended on November 27.

 The sale was completed on December 4, 2015.
 KDZR returned to the air that same day, carrying a conservative talk format, branded as "Talk 1640".
 On April 2, 2018, KDZR made some adjustments to its program schedule and rebranded as "AM 1640 The Patriot".
 The move coincided with Salem beginning a local marketing agreement (LMA) to operate and program another Portland-area conservative talk station, KPAM Troutdale, which began calling itself "AM 860 The Answer".

 On June 1, 2021, KDZR changed their format from conservative talk to regional Mexican, branded as “La Patrona 1640”.
 On January 13, 2025, KDZR went silent due to blown transmitter capacitors.

+On April 1, 2026, KDZR returned to the air simulcasting KPAM's conservative talk format, branded as "The Answer".
+The simulcast will last until April 17, on April 18, "The Answer" began airing only on AM 1640, with the KPAM call letters moving to 1640 AM.